SEND School Offer (SEN Information Report)

 The SEND Team:

-SENDCo: Mrs Cator holds the National Award for SEND Coordination.
+SENDCo: Dr Tuck holds the National Award for SEND Coordination.
 The responsibilities of the SENDCo are outlined in the SEND policy (Appendix D)

 SEND Manager: Mrs Chalk, the responsibilities of the SEND Manager are outlined in the SEND Policy (appendix D)

-Link Governor : Mrs Sarsons, the role of the Governing body (in cooperation with the Headteacher) is outlined in the SEND Policy (appendix E)
+Link Governor : Mrs Sarson, the role of the Governing body (in cooperation with the Headteacher) is outlined in the SEND Policy (appendix E)

-Headteacher, the responsibilities of the Headteacher are outlined in the SEND Policy (appendix F)
+Headteacher, Mr D Bagshaw; the responsibilities of the Headteacher are outlined in the SEND Policy (appendix F)

 A Team of TAs: